zachmoore223/VirtualPetAPI/README.md

 - DONE Relate Shelter to Virtual Pet.
 Allow for more than one shelter, though you still only need one shelter unless you want to get fancy.
 - DONE Make appropriate repos for your model.
-- Make controller endpoints that can do everything your original pets did in Amok.
+- DONE Make controller endpoints that can do everything your original pets did in Amok.
 For instance, make an endpoint that will feed all your pets.
 Make sure you still tick() when you should!

-# Frontend
+## Frontend

-- Create a frontend that has the following pages:
+- DONE Create a frontend that has the following pages:
     - Shelter view which shows the names and basic stats of a pet.
 Also should allow you to adopt pets out and call appropriate shelter methods.
     - Pet view which shows a pet in detail.
 Also should be capable of running any pet specific methods you have.
     - DONE Add pet view which allows you to add a new pet.
 Feel free to incorporate this one directly into the shelter view or pet view if you think it looks better.
-- IN PROGRESS Use CSS styling and keep a consistent styling throughout the frontend.
+- DONE IN PROGRESS Use CSS styling and keep a consistent styling throughout the frontend.
-- Use Javascript to interact with your back end.
+- DONE Use Javascript to interact with your back end.

-# Stretch Tasks
+## Stretch Tasks

 Animation:
 Add Javascript animations to the view.

-Make your pets tick in real time:
+DONE Make your pets tick in real time:
-Make it so that rather than calling tick() every time you interact with your shelter, tick() gets called every few seconds and updates the view.
+DONE Make it so that rather than calling tick() every time you interact with your shelter, tick() gets called every few seconds and updates the view.

 Use your creativity: